fahadmuslim/skywater_synopsysdb/README.md

 -Use absolute paths for the requirements.txt files

-#Make the following changes in docs/requirement.txt
+#Make the following changes in the docs/requirements.txt file

 -comment the sphinx and symbolator git links